Kinematic budget of quantum correlations: Discussion

-This geometric approach shifts the characterisation of quantum systems from a microscopic, tomographic challenge to a macroscopic, thermodynamic one.
+The experimental consequence is immediate: locating any $n$-partite state relative to its capacity envelope requires only $n+1$ purity measurements.
+This geometric approach thus shifts the characterisation of quantum systems from a microscopic, tomographic challenge to a macroscopic, thermodynamic one.
 Because a state's position in the budget plane is entirely fixed by its global and marginal purities, assessing its structural nonclassicality requires a measurement complexity that is decoupled from the dimension of the Hilbert space.
 By reframing open-system dynamics as structured, constrained flows within these rigid kinematic bounds, the purity budget dictates which correlation redistributions are possible, forbidden, or inevitable.
 Ultimately, this geometry offers a fundamental, experimentally accessible language that identifies second-moment feasibility as the lowest-order organising principle of quantum mechanics, bridging the gap between abstract resource theories and immediate experimental application.